 But after that, I never looked back.
 And that's why in Singapore now, despite this-- we probably had about a total, when the British left us, a total of maybe 15,000 old buildings.
 And today, nearly 8,000 of those buildings have been preserved as historical buildings.
 And obviously, they survived partly because of the economic shock we had in the late '70s.
 So every bad news can be turned into opportunities.

-That's a very important statement, Dr Liu, and I know we'll use that.
+That's a very important statement, Dr Liu.
 Now, the final question is to ask you about whether there are any legends or commonly told folk stories or whether there are any myths, things that are believed about Singapore that are actually untrue, as you would see it.
 Are there any ideas or stories that are important in Singapore and any things that are commonly believed that are untrue about Singapore?

 Liu Thai Ker